gastsail/expenses-KMP/README.md

 </div>

 ## App Architecture
-Currently, this app uses MVVM Architecture, which is achieved with a third-party library called Moko.
+Currently, this app uses MVVM Architecture, which is achieved with a third-party library called PreCompose.

 ## Libraries
-- Moko for Viewmodels
+- PreCompose for Viewmodels
 - PreCompose for Navigation
+- Koin for DI with PreCompose
 - Ktor (not used but included for serialization if we pull the data from any API)
 - Kamel (also not used but if we need to load images from the internet in future version of the app, we included it)